On October 4, 1996, 30-year-old Lewis Jackson, a known drug dealer, was shot and killed while sitting in his car in Baltimore, Maryland.

 In the days following the shooting, police interviewed several witnesses, including Frances Morgan, who claimed to have seen someone on a bike ride up to the dealer’s car and shoot him.
-When shown a photo array, Morgan identified Ronald Addison as the shooter.
+When shown a photo array, Morgan identified 19-year-old Ronald Addison as the shooter.

-Addison’s first motion for post-conviction relief was denied, but in 2003 the Innocence Project of the Maryland Office of the Public Defender took his case and filed a motion to reopen his post-conviction proceeding.
+Addison’s first motion for post-conviction relief was denied, but in 2003 the Innocence Project of the Maryland Office of the Public Defender took on his case and filed a motion to reopen his post-conviction proceeding.

 - Stephanie Denzel